 - Put your palms under your shoulders like you are about to do some push-ups.

-- Raise your head, neck, and torso as much as you can without hurting them.
+- Raise your head, neck, and torso as much as you can without overextending or causing pain.

 Reversing Hearing Loss at Home

-There are a lot of people who recommend natural remedies for reversing hearing loss.
+There are many people who recommend natural remedies for reversing hearing loss.
 While there is very little research done, these remedies can improve blood circulation and relax your nerves.
-Both of these things are needed for a healthy hearing.
-So, you can try them at home, no harm in that, right?
+Both of these things are supportive of hearing health, so feel free to try them at home.
+No harm in that, right?

-My mom is always making this tea.
-So, I’m kind of partial to this remedy.
-So, please take the following ingredients and boil them for fifteen minutes in a covered pot.
+Combine the ingredients below and boil them for fifteen minutes in a covered pot.

 - 4 cups of water